 Farmers do not have to make these decisions alone.
 By putting together an "advisory team", farmers surround themselves with key advisors that will guide them through important decisions.
 Typically, this includes a tax advisor, a financial advisor, and a legal advisor.
 Often, lenders and other farm professionals are also involved.
 Through working with this team, farmers get advice from professionals that have helped hundreds of other farmers and farm families keep the farm in the family.
 In our practice, we regularly work as part of this team as we develop the succession plan.

 We often hear that farmers don't know where to start when it comes to farm succession planning.
 We find that many times the best place to start is with the estate plan.
-By having sound estate planning documents in place, such as a will or trust, farmers can at the very least lay down a pathway for the farm successor to own the farm in the event the farm dies before the transition is completed.
+By having sound estate planning documents in place, such as a will or trust, farmers can at the very least lay down a pathway for the farm successor to own the farm in the event the farmer dies before the transition is completed.
 Through an effective estate plan, farmers can also minimize estate and transfer taxes.
 See our blog post on estate taxes here.

 Once farmers have identified a farm successor and are ready to start transferring assets to him or her, we can get the succession plan underway.
 There are a number of strategies that retiring farmers can use to pass the farm down to the next generation.